Russia–Ukraine relations: Territorial disputes

+Cultural relations

+It has been found that Ukraine has closer values to Russia than almost any EU country.
+However, younger Ukrainians buck this trend.

 Removal of Russian street names and monuments across Ukraine

 On 26 April 2022, the sculpture under the People's Friendship Arch in Kyiv, which depicted a Ukrainian worker and a Russian worker standing together, was dismantled.
 The arch and the Peoples' Friendship Arch monument are also planned to be renamed and to become a new monument.
 This would be one of the first steps in a plan to demolish about 60 monuments and to rename dozens of streets associated with the Soviet Union, Russia and Russian figures across Ukraine.
 Days before the People's Friendship Arch statue was removed, aspects of this street renaming and monument removal plan were already being carried out across other areas in Ukraine as well.
 Ukraine has decided to rename the streets of Ukrainian cities named after such Russian historical figures as Pyotr Ilyich Tchaikovsky or Leo Tolstoy.
 After the Russian invasion of Ukraine, as part of de-Russification of Ukraine, Russian movies, books and music were banned and monuments to Russian and Russian-Ukrainian personalities such as Mikhail Bulgakov were removed.